brendandawes/Flip/README.md

 How it works
 ------------

 Flip is a viewer rather than an editor, meaning that there is no editing or slide construction within Flip itself.
-All slides are constructed as folders in the same directory as the Flip application.
+All slides are constructed as folders in the same directory as the exported Flip application.
 Each folder may contain a text file, a video file or multiple images.

 Tip: you can quickly put an outline for a presentation together just by making a series of folders then adding content as you need to.